cds-snc/gc-articles/README.md

 3. Compile translations

-Once translatable strings have been merged to the .po file, and translations have been added, you need to compile the translations into a format that WordPress can read with the second command:
+Once translatable strings have been merged to the .po file, and translations have been added, you need to compile the translations into a format that WordPress can read with the second command.

 ```sh
 composer compile-translations